Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Introduction

-\textit{Joint communication and radar/radio sensing} (JCAS) \cite{RN9,RN24,8550811,8550811} is emerging as an attractive solution for integrating communication and sensing into one system.
-It has also been known under different terms, such as Radar-communications (RadCom) \cite{RN32}, joint radar (and) communications (JRC) \cite{8828030,liu2019joint,Feng20}, joint communications (and) radar (JCR) \cite{Kumari17, Kumari20}, and dual-function(al) radar communications (DFRC) \cite{Hassanien16, Liu18, Ma20}.
-Here, we use JCAS in more of the sense of DFRC, which jointly design and use a single transmitted signal for both communication and sensing.
-This means that a majority of the transmitter modules can be shared by C\&S. Most of the receiver hardware can also be shared, but receiver processing, particularly the baseband signal processing, is typically different for C\&S. Via joint design, JCAS can also potentially overcome the two aforementioned limitations in passive sensing.
-These properties make JCAS significantly different from existing spectrum sharing concepts such as cognitive radio, the aforementioned coexisting communication-radar systems, and ``integrated'' systems using separated waveforms \cite{RN14}, where communication and sensing signals are separated in resources such as time, frequency and code, although the two functions may physically be combined in one system.
-In Table \ref{tab-compareschemes}, we briefly compare the signal formats and key features, advantages and disadvantage of the C\&S systems with separated waveforms, coexisting C\&S systems, passive sensing, and JCAS systems.
+\textit{Joint communication and radar/radio sensing} (JCAS) \cite{RN9,RN24,8550811} is emerging as an attractive solution for integrating communication and sensing into one system.
+It has also been known under different terms, such as Radar-communications (RadCom) \cite{RN32}, joint radar (and) communications (JRC) \cite{8828030,liu2019joint,Feng20}, joint communications (and) radar (JCR) \cite{Kumari17, Kumari20}, dual-function(al) radar communications (DFRC) \cite{Hassanien16, Liu18, Ma20}, and more recently, integrated sensing and communications (ISAC).
+Here, we use JCAS in more of the sense of DFRC, which jointly designs and uses a single transmitted signal for both communication and sensing.
+This means that the majority of transmitter modules can be shared by C\&S. Most of the receiver hardware can also be shared, but receiver processing, particularly the baseband signal processing, is typically different for C\&S. Via joint design, JCAS can also potentially overcome the two aforementioned limitations in passive sensing.
+These properties make JCAS significantly different from existing spectrum sharing concepts such as cognitive radio, the aforementioned coexisting communication-radar systems, and ``integrated'' systems using separated waveforms \cite{RN14} where communication and sensing signals are separated in resources such as time, frequency and code, despite the two functions may physically be combined in one system.
+In Table \ref{tab-compareschemes}, we briefly compare the signal formats and key features, advantages, and disadvantage of five types of systems: C\&S with separated waveforms, coexisting C\&S, passive sensing, cognitive radio, and JCAS.